This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 After connecting the external display:

-On older Macs, head to System Preferences, Displays, and click on the Arrangement tab.
+On older Macs, head to System Preferences (System Settings on macOS Ventura and above), Displays, and click on the Arrangement tab.
 Uncheck the Mirror Displays option.

-On newer Macs, go to the same Displays pane in the System Preferences app, but this time hold down the option key and click and drag the display to the left or right as desired.
+On newer Macs, go to the same Displays pane in the System Preferences (System Settings on macOS Ventura and above) app, but this time hold down the option key and click and drag the display to the left or right as desired.